dondealban/14n121e/content/authors/admin/_index.md

 I am a geographer and engineer interested in understanding land change as coupled human-natural systems towards achieving sustainability.

-In 2016, I joined the [National University of Singapore](http://www.nus.edu.sg) as a researcher to understand the biophysical and socio-econo-political processes driving the profound agricultural transformation of tropical forest landscapes in Southeast Asia, integrating various quantitative and qualitative approaches in geographical research studies.
+In 2016, I joined the [National University of Singapore](http://www.nus.edu.sg) as a researcher at the [Applied Plant Ecology Lab](https://www.appliedplantecology.org) to understand the biophysical and socio-econo-political processes driving the profound agricultural transformation of tropical forest landscapes in Southeast Asia, integrating various quantitative and qualitative approaches in geographical research studies.

 Prior to joining academia, I was a conservation practitioner-scientist from 2000–2015, and worked with international, national, and local conservation organisations including [Fauna & Flora International](https://www.fauna-flora.org), [Foundation for the Philippine Environment](https://fpe.ph), and [Haribon Foundation](https://haribon.org.ph).

+I am a science team member of the [ALOS Kyoto & Carbon Initiative](https://www.eorc.jaxa.jp/ALOS/en/kyoto/kyoto_index.htm), and a member of the [Biodiversity Conservation Society of the Philippines](http://www.biodiversity.ph) and the [Philippine Geographical Society](https://phgeographicalsociety.org).